📦 We Ship Most Orders From Our USA Facility The Same Business Day!

 Storage and Shelf Life

-Store Fish Zithro tablets in their original sealed container in a cool, dry location away from direct sunlight.
+Store Bird Zithro tablets in their original sealed container in a cool, dry location away from direct sunlight.
 Excessive heat or humidity accelerates degradation.
 Always check the expiration date before use — expired tablets may have reduced potency.
 Dispose of unused or expired tablets responsibly according to local pharmaceutical waste guidelines.
 Never flush medications into waterways.

-Fish Zithro vs. Other Aquarium Antibiotics: Choosing the Right Treatment
+Bird Zithro vs. Other Aquarium Antibiotics: Choosing the Right Treatment

 Product Active Ingredient Drug Class Best For When to Choose

-Fish Zithro Azithromycin Macrolide Resistant infections, columnaris, atypical bacteria, Mycobacterium When first-line antibiotics fail; stubborn or recurring infections
+Bird Zithro Azithromycin Macrolide Resistant infections, columnaris, atypical bacteria, Mycobacterium When first-line antibiotics fail; stubborn or recurring infections

-Fish Mox Amoxicillin Penicillin Fin rot, ulcers, dropsy, gill disease First-line choice for most general bacterial infections
+Bird Mox Amoxicillin Penicillin Fin rot, ulcers, dropsy, gill disease First-line choice for most general bacterial infections

-Fish Flex Cephalexin Cephalosporin Gram-positive skin and fin infections Targeted treatment with less disruption to tank biology
+Bird Flex Cephalexin Cephalosporin Gram-positive skin and fin infections Targeted treatment with less disruption to tank biology

-Fish Flox Ciprofloxacin Fluoroquinolone Severe gram-negative septicemia Heavy-duty option for aggressive systemic infections
+Bird Flox Ciprofloxacin Fluoroquinolone Severe gram-negative septicemia Heavy-duty option for aggressive systemic infections

-Fish Doxy Doxycycline Tetracycline Mixed infections, unclear diagnosis Versatile coverage when the specific pathogen is unknown
+Bird Doxy Doxycycline Tetracycline Mixed infections, unclear diagnosis Versatile coverage when the specific pathogen is unknown

-Fish Zole Metronidazole Nitroimidazole Anaerobic bacteria, hole-in-head, bloat Anaerobic infections; can be combined with other antibiotics
+Bird Zole Metronidazole Nitroimidazole Anaerobic bacteria, hole-in-head, bloat Anaerobic infections; can be combined with other antibiotics

 Compatibility and Drug Interactions